Dr Kathryn Church

 in Sexual and Reproductive Health

-I work at Marie Stopes International as the Senior Strategic Research Manager, and am also an Honoroary Assistant Professor at LSHTM in the Department of Population Health.
+I work at Marie Stopes International as the Director of the global Evidence to Action team.
+I am also an Honoroary Assistant Professor at LSHTM in the Department of Population Health.
 I am a social scientist conducting research on sexual and reproductive health (SRH) services and their clients in developing countries.
 My primary interest is in the area of reproductive health (particularly family planning and abortion) services.

 I worked previously at LSHTM as a researcher on SRH, where I also conducted my PhD on the integration of SRH and HIV services in Swaziland.
 Previously, I worked for the World Health Organization in their family planning unit in the Department of Reproductive Health and Research, supporting the development and dissemination of evidence-based tools and guidelines on contraceptive use.
 I have also worked as a consultant on various SRH projects, including work on a community-based maternal and newborn health project in El Salvador, on the Iraq Family Health Survey, and on a research toolkit for maternal health.
 My first degree was in Geography from the University of St Andrews, followed by a Masters in Population and Development from the London School of Economics and Political Science.